-As an employer you can violate federal law by using the Form I-9 in a discriminatory manner.
-Employer sanctions and anti-discrimination provision of the INA were added by the Immigration Reform and Control Act and prohibits four types of unlawful conduct:
+As an employer, you can violate federal law by using the Form I-9 in a discriminatory manner.
+Employer sanctions and anti-discrimination provision of the Immigration and Nationality Act (INA) were added by the Immigration Reform and Control Act and prohibits four types of unlawful conduct:

 - Citizenship or immigration status discrimination;